dijasila/ASE/doc/ase/md.rst

     Custom file name for log file.
 Default: "safires.log".
     SAFIRES writes a custom logile containing additional information about the position of the boundary for each iteration.
-    The :class:`MDLogger` still needs to be appended to the MD object to log results not specific to SAFIRES.
+    The :class:`~ase/md/MDLogger` still needs to be appended to the MD object to log results not specific to SAFIRES.
 Pass "None" to suppress output.

 *debug*: